linjj93/Hangman/README.md

 Upcoming Plans:

-- Working on creating a web application with Google Maps API to list down my favourite food and leisure places in Singapore, to mimic a scaled-down mini version of Yelp, Fave, Meituan, Dianping etc.
+- Learning how to use Google Maps API and using it to show a location map of my favourite food and leisure places;

-- Learn ReactJS lifecycle methods and React Router, and implement these concepts into a website, documenting my backpacking trip in 2017 to China and Korea on a single page application (Drafted a website using CSS Bootstrap under repo "myFirstWebsite" - that will be revamped)
+- Learn ReactJS more in depth with lifecycle methods and React Router, and create a single web application that documents my travels to various cities with photos and reflections.